 I thought to myself, “It’s impossible that this is something no one can just simply explain.”
 So I set a goal to write an explanation that will be understandable to everyone.
 Even for primary school children.

-Blockchain is a technology thanks to which work Bitcoin and all other cryptocurrencies.
-Roughly speaking, it is a financial book in which it is infinitely reliable to record who has how much money and who has given whom how much money before.
+Blockchain is a technology thanks to which Bitcoin and all other cryptocurrencies work.
+Roughly speaking, it is a financial book (for bookkeeping) in which it is infinitely reliable to record who has how much money, and who has given whom how much money before.

 I know, it already sounds complicated.
 That is why we will immediately draw a picture book that even children can understand.